bunny123bunny123/RENTORESTO/README.md

 # RENTORESTO
-The Project is about hotel management
+The Project is about hotel management print={"HOTEL MANAGEMENT"}
+SYNTAX=RENTORESTO ,HI FOGGH
+WORLDS NO 1 COMPANY SO DO IT PROPERLY